 |Van||350 P/pp||500P/pp||2,5 h||Yes, but the windows are closed and there is no room and little air.|

-A motorbike ride is a completely another experience and, if you know how to ride a motorbike or are not afraid of riding scooters, getting one in Puerto Princesa is easy and cheap.
-Most rental shops are located on Rizal Street between the main junction (Junction Two) and the airport.
+A motorbike ride is a completely another experience and getting one in Puerto Princesa is easy and cheap.
+Most rental shops are located on Rizal Street between the main junction and the old airport.

 Be sure you read the contract before you sign it.
 Majority of vehicles are not insured and you have full liability for eventual damages.
 The shop owners will retain your passport to make sure that they can get the money if you return damaged bike.
 Check all the parts and functions.
 Write down any malfunction anywhere on the contract.
 Make photos of existing scratches.
 Contracts are important when something goes wrong, not when everything is fine so write two copies: one for the owner and one for you.